ahgroup/handelgroupwebsite/content/project/dsaide/index.md

   focal_point = "Smart"
 +++

-We developed an R package that teaches students a modern, model-based approach to infectious disease epidemiolgy without the need to write computer code.
+We developed an R package that teaches a modern, model-based approach to infectious disease epidemiolgy without the need to write computer code.
+Learn more about it [on the package website](https://ahgroup.github.io/DSAIDE/).